HP319193/prisme.ai/docs/docs/en/examples/store-data.md

 1. Add a DataTable block to show the uploaded documents along with their classified categories.
 2. Configure columns for ID, description, category, and actions such as delete.
+3. Also, make sure your DataTable block listen to a given event thanks to the `updateOn` field, here we will choose `updateData`.
+You can also add an `onInit` event which will be emitted when the block is loaded in the page by a user.

 ```yaml
   - slug: DataTable